loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 * **The incoming message header** is used for credit reference bureau "UNITED CREDIT BUREAU".
 This type of header can include additional information (e.g., user name, password, etc.).
 * **Message encoding** — the message encoding applied by the external service is specified.
 It can take the following values: `utf-8`, and/or `windows-1251`.  `utf-8` is used by default.
 * **targetNamespace in WSDL** — the value is taken from the similarly-named attribute of the WSDL description of the external service.
 It is used only for the SOAP services.
-* **The schema referenced by the service description ** — it specifies the path to the XSD schema of the service description.
+* **The schema to which the service description will refer** — it specifies the path to the XSD schema of the service description.
 The schema describes the structure of the XML messages of requests and responses of the *Adapter* web service, and participates in the generation of the WSDL service description.
 The XSD schema can contain references to the associated XSD schemas.
 The required parameter.
 * **ContentType for transfer in the header** — the value of this parameter is transferred in the `Content-Type` header of the message package to the external service.
 It is used in the process of work with credit reference bureau "UNITED CREDIT BUREAU".

 ## Setting Parameters of Methods of Interaction with the External Services